 This New Zealand variety is fascinatingly sweet and tender even when it is cooked.
 People love to serve it raw with dipping sauce or steam it because its purple color will fade away if other cooking methods are used.

 Can you guess why it is called “Wild Asparagus”?
 The answer is obvious.
 It grows in the wild.
-You may confuse it with green asparagus because it also has a green color.
-Yet it is usually thinner than common asparagus and longer as well.
+You may confuse it with green asparagus because of the green color.
+Yet, this type is usually thinner than common asparagus and longer as well.

 This variety is popular in England and western European countries.
 You will see plenty of it growing near the sea, such as the cliffs and the coastal dunes.